0s1arthak/Streamly/README.md

 ## Notes & Next Steps

 - The authentication implementation expects the frontend to store the signup email (e.g., in component state or localStorage) so the OTP page can send the email + OTP for verification.
-- Video processing happens asynchronously after upload confirmation.
-The client receives an immediate response with `status: "processing"`.
+- Video processing happens asynchronously via Bull MQ after upload confirmation.
+The client receives an immediate response with `status: "processing"`, and processing occurs in the background worker.
 - HLS segments are stored on disk in `uploads/hls/{videoId}/` directory structure for efficient streaming.
 - FFmpeg encoding produces `.ts` (transport stream) segment files and `.m3u8` playlist manifests for each quality level.
 - Video playback is implemented using hls.js for cross-browser HLS streaming support, with fallback for Safari's native HLS player.
 - In-memory caching is used for video lists to improve performance; cache is invalidated on new uploads.
 - Rate limiting protects against abuse; adjust limits in `rateLimiter.js` as needed.
 - Search uses MongoDB text indexes for efficient querying of title and description fields.
+- Bull MQ ensures scalable video processing; Redis stores job queues and handles retries on failures.

 ## Video Processing Details

+### Asynchronous Processing with Bull MQ
+1. User uploads a video file → stored in `uploads/raw/`
+2. Backend creates a video record with `status: "processing"` and adds a job to the Bull MQ queue
+3. Bull MQ worker picks up the job and processes the video asynchronously
+4. Processing includes HLS encoding, thumbnail generation, and status updates
+5. Frontend polls for status updates until processing completes

 ### HLS Encoding Flow
-1. User uploads a video file → stored in `uploads/raw/`
-2. Backend generates a unique `videoId` (timestamp-based) for organization
+1. Worker generates a unique `videoId` (timestamp-based) for organization
-3. FFmpeg processes the video to create three quality variants:
+2. FFmpeg processes the video to create three quality variants:
    - **360p** (640×360) → bandwidth ~800 kbps
    - **480p** (854×480) → bandwidth ~1400 kbps
    - **720p** (1280×720) → bandwidth ~2800 kbps
-4. Each quality produces:
+3. Each quality produces:
    - `.m3u8` playlist file (manifest)
    - Multiple `.ts` segment files (6-second chunks)
-5. A `master.m3u8` file is created for adaptive bitrate streaming
+4. A `master.m3u8` file is created for adaptive bitrate streaming
-6. Thumbnail is extracted at the 50% mark of the video
+5. Thumbnail is extracted at the 50% mark of the video
-7. All metadata is saved to the `Video` model with status `"completed"`
+6. All metadata is saved to the `Video` model with status `"ready"`

 ### Example Video Upload Request
 ```bash